Argentine tango explained for beginners

 The right side of the faces are opposite to each other.

-If the shoulders touch each other, it is called a close embrace.
+If the upper bodies touch each other, it is called a close embrace.
 A tango couple in close embrace is almost like one body on four legs.
-If the shoulders don't touch, it is called an open embrace.
+If the upper bodies don't touch, it is called an open embrace.
 Once chosen, the embrace doesn't change during the dance.
 Both partners should maintain good forward body posture at all times including a degree of tension in the arms and upper body still leaving some freedom of movement.
 While the upper bodies stay orientated towards each other throughout the dance, the legs enjoy more freedom of movement.
 Torsion of the spine allows for this.

 When are you ready to go to a milonga (tango dance event)?